 Some of my family members were outraged at what had happened and they were blaming it on my choice to plan a home birth.
 They felt if I had just had a "normal hospital birth" with a "regular doctor" my baby would've lived.
 They were also saying things like " If she had just come in with the first pain the baby would've lived", and so many more "if onlys".
 I know that they were just looking for any reason for my baby's death and that's "somewhat" understandable.
 However, my choices and plans had nothing to do with the passing of my baby.
 I Thank God for the doctor coming in to explain that to those who were present in the room with us.
 He explained what would happen and he said "There is nothing that you could've done to prevent this from happening.
 It's not your fault or any fault of the midwife's.
 Nothing would've changed the outcome here."
 What he said did give me some relief because not only did I feel an enormous amount of guilt , but I had others shoveling more on top of it, and it hurt!

-Hours passed and we were getting closer to having our baby.
-I was getting anxious because I could feel that the journey with my baby was coming to an end.
+22 hours of grief and labor had passed and we were getting closer to having our baby.
+I was getting so anxious because I could feel that the journey with my baby was coming to an end.
 My friend Jennifer played one of my favorite songs for me by the Brooklyn Tabernacle Choir.
 Sometimes I can put myself back in that room and hear it just as it was that day, clear and reverent.
 I couldn't help but cry and raise my hands to my God that had blessed me so much.
 He was there and that was all that was needed.
 I felt Him just like He had scooped me up in His big arms to hold me so tightly, and He gave me strength.

 "Thou Oh Lord"- Please listen!!